DevKauaS/DevKauaS/README.md

-Hello, my name is Kauã.
-I am 20 years old and work as a DevOps professional with extensive experience in technology.

-I have a solid background in coding, including creating scripts and websites.
-However, my primary focus today lies in Cloud Computing, particularly with AWS.
-I specialize in project architecture and Infrastructure as Code (IaC) using Terraform.

-I am passionate about leveraging modern tools and methodologies to optimize workflows and build scalable, reliable solutions in the cloud.

-Other technologies with professional market experience: Grafana, DataDog, GitHub (and GitHub Actions), Python, Node.js, Markdown, AppDynamics, ServiceNow, and Splunk.
+I am a 20-year-old technology professional specializing in Cloud Architecture and Site Reliability Engineering (SRE).
+I have solid experience in building and managing scalable and resilient solutions, with a focus on Infrastructure as Code (IaC), automation, and DevOps best practices.
+With expertise in cloud computing platforms, especially AWS, I am passionate about designing efficient architectures and optimizing operations to deliver continuous business value.